writecz/varnish-cache-log-warmer/README.md

 ## Room for improvement

-- script is warming up all URLs in Varnish log - hits and passes.
-This might not be effective.
+- script is trying to warm up all URLs in Varnish log - hits and passes.
 - if you find anything that needs to be improved, let me know.